Shahriarkawsik/Movie-Portal-Client/README.md

 - **Backend:** Node.js, Express
 - **Database:** MongoDB
 - **Hosting:** Surge, Firebase, Vercel

-## How to Contribute

-Contributions are highly appreciated!
-Fork the repository, create a new branch, and submit a pull request with your changes.

 Explore the Movie Portal and enjoy an engaging movie discovery journey! 🍿